cassowarii/zucchinibread.js/README.md

 ### resource loading

-Here are the things the engine knows how to do, which you should load :
+Here are the things the engine knows how to do, which you should load in the `ready` function after creating the game object:

 #### sound effects